JConfMexico/jalapenio/README.md

 # Jalapenio Unconference by JConf Mexico

-Welcome to **Jalapenio Unconference**, an event organized by [JConf Mexico](https://github.com/JConfMexico) focusing on Java and modern Java technologies.
-This unconference is a unique opportunity for Java enthusiasts, developers, and experts to come together, share knowledge, and discuss the latest trends in the Java ecosystem.
+Welcome to **Jalapenio Unconference**, an event organized by [JConf Mexico](https://github.com/JConfMexico) focusing on JVM and modern JVM technologies.

+This unconference is a unique opportunity for JVM enthusiasts, developers, and experts to come together, share knowledge, and discuss the latest trends in the JVM ecosystem.

 ## Event Details

-- **Date:** [Specify the date]
+- **Date:** September 14 && 15
-- **Location:** [Specify the location or if it's an online event]
+- **Location:** TBA
-- **Time:** [Specify the time]
+- **Time:** ALL DAY FUN
-- **Theme:** Exploring Modern Java Technologies

 ## About JConf Mexico

-[JConf Mexico](https://github.com/JConfMexico) is a community-driven organization dedicated to promoting Java and related technologies in Mexico.
-Our mission is to create a platform for Java enthusiasts to connect, learn, and collaborate.
+[JConf Mexico](https://github.com/JConfMexico) is a community-driven organization dedicated to promoting JVM and related technologies in Mexico.
+Our mission is to create a platform for JVM enthusiasts to connect, learn, and work together.

 ## Agenda

-- **Keynote Speaker:** [Name of the keynote speaker]
-- **Talks and Workshops:** Explore the latest advancements in Java, including [list specific topics]
 - **Unconference Sessions:** Participate in open discussions and share your insights

 ## How to Participate

-1. **Registration:** [Include information on how participants can register, if applicable]
+1. **Registration:**
 2. **Submit a Proposal:** Interested in presenting a talk or workshop?
-Submit your proposal [here](#) [link to submission form].
+Submit your proposal [here](#)
-3. **Sponsorship Opportunities:** [If applicable, provide information for potential sponsors]

 ## Code of Conduct